Do you want to be a celebrity singer?

 Benefits of Exercise for Singing

 Initially, exercise and singing may seem unrelated.
-But, they are actually clearly related in terms of benefits.
-Breathing and oxygen are vital to good singing because the ability to hold notes and strings of notes is of great importance.’nce.
+But, they are related regarding benefits.
+Breathing and oxygen are vital to good singing because the ability to hold notes and strings of notes is of great importance.’nice.

 FINAL CONSIDERATIONS AND CELEBRATIONS

 After some effort and time and learning harmonies with diligent practice, you finally get to learn how to sing higher notes sustainably.
 These are the truly high notes which bring tears to the eyes of audiences, the notes you cannot believe you are hearing.
 They are particularly difficult for men to reach, but it can be done.
 Women stand a much better chance, but even they face challenges.

 Your day will come and, again, with practice, the goal will be reached, and that highest note will come from you, and it will be beautiful.
 A perfect smile will spread across your singing teacher’s face, and you get to give yourself a good celebration.
 You have learned how to become a better singer.
 Sing on!